beeankha/deploy_ldap/README.md

-# deploy_ldap
+# `deploy_ldap`

-This playbook gives you a quick way of setting an ldap backend up and running using awx container, alone with needed Tower configurations.
+This playbook gives you a quick way of setting an LDAP backend using an AWX container, along with the necessary Tower configurations.

+### Requirements:

-1. Have a Ubuntu 14 machine ready, alone with the credential needed to ssh onto it.
-(For example, spawn an ec2 Ubuntu 14 instance) Make sure TCP ports 22, 636 and 389 are open to the world.
+1. Have an Ubuntu 14 machine ready, along with the credential for SSH-ing into it (*e.g.*, spawn an ec2 Ubuntu 14 instance) Make sure TCP ports 22, 636 and 389 are open to the world.

-2. In AWX, create a git project using this repo: https://github.com/jangsutsr/deploy_ldap.git.
+2. In AWX, create a git project using this repo: [PLACEHOLDER URL] https://github.com/jangsutsr/deploy_ldap.git

-3. In AWX, create an inventory containing the Ubuntu 14 machine in step 1, and a machine credential against the credential in step 1.
+3. In AWX, create an Inventory containing the Ubuntu 14 machine in Step 1, as well as a Machine Credential containing the credential from Step 1.

-4. In AWX, create a job template using the project, inventory and credential created.
-Note 'Enable Privilege Escalation' should be checked also.
+4. In AWX, create a Job Template using the Project, Inventory and Credential created.
+Note that 'Enable Privilege Escalation' should also be checked.

-5. Launch the job template to deploy LDAP backend on the Ubuntu 14 machine.
+5. Launch the Job Template in order to deploy the LDAP backend on the Ubuntu 14 machine.

-6. Configure your AWX to use the LDAP backend by PATCH to `/api/v2/settings/ldap/`:
+6. Configure your AWX to use the LDAP backend by PATCH-ing to `/api/v2/settings/ldap/`:
 ```
 {
     "AUTH_LDAP_SERVER_URI": "ldap://<name of you Ubuntu 14 machine>",